Best Shepherd’s Pie Recipe | Classic & Foolproof

 Instructions

-2. While the potatoes are cooking, heat olive oil in a pan over medium heat.
-Add the onion and sauté 2-3 minutes, add crushed garlic and chopped carrots, sauté until the carrots are tender, about 5-7 minutes.
+• Prepare the filling: Meanwhile, heat olive oil in a large pan over medium heat.
+Sauté onion for 2–3 minutes, add garlic and carrots, and cook 5–7 minutes until softened.

-3. Add the ground lamb, Cook until no longer pink, about 5 minutes.
-Season with salt, pepper, chopped rosemary and thyme.
-Add tomato paste, flour and stir.
+• Add ground lamb and cook until no longer pink, about 5 minutes.
+Season with salt, pepper, rosemary, and thyme.
+Stir in tomato paste and flour until coated.

 Video